andrew/ultimate-awesome/README.md

 - [graph-networks](https://github.com/yazdotai/graph-networks) - A list of interesting graph neural networks (GNN) links with a primary interest in recommendations and tensorflow that is continually updated and refined.
 - [awesome-spring-cloud](https://github.com/eacdy/awesome-spring-cloud) - Spring Cloud 优质资源一网打尽.
 - [web-development-resources](https://github.com/mtdvio/web-development-resources) - A list of useful resources for Web Developers!
 Put it in your bookmarks and contribute something ❤️.
+- [image2svg-awesome](https://github.com/fromtheexchange/image2svg-awesome) - All about image tracing and vectorization—the conversion of a raster image (jpg/png) to a vector image (svg).
 - [awesome-ebook](https://github.com/gsjqwyl/awesome-ebook) - 包含计算机基础、数据结构和算法、Java、Linux、大数据、面试、数据库等电子书籍.
-- [awesome-tasker](https://github.com/guifelix/awesome-tasker) - Carefully curated list of awesome Tasker projects, tutorials and tricks.
 - [awesome-IoT-security-article](https://github.com/H4lo/awesome-IoT-security-article) - Collect some iot-related security articles, including vulnerability analysis, security conferences and papers, etc.
 - [awesome-frontend-resources](https://github.com/requestly/awesome-frontend-resources) - A curated collection of awesome resources for frontend developers: tutorials, tools, libraries, design assets, and more! 🚀.
 - [awesome-vector-database](https://github.com/dangkhoasdc/awesome-vector-database) - A curated list of awesome works related to high dimensional structure/vector search & database.